 Finally, we acknowledge the specific legislative requirements for using health data in different countries, including the laws surrounding the cross-border transfer of such data.
 We will therefore require data providers to provide a contractual guarantee, as part of the data sharing agreement, that all original studies followed appropriate informed consent procedures and that the sharing of this data complies with all relevant data protection laws.

-Start and end of study

-The project is funded to run from 2022- 2026.

 Study oversight

 Prof. Chersich, Prof. Luchters, and the Hub Administrator direct the overall HE2AT Center.
 Steering Committee members represent six South, East, and West African institutes.
 This study is led by Prof. Cisse of Ivory Coast's Peleforo Gon Coulibaly University and co-led by Dr Christopher Jack of the University of Cape Town.